tkelkermans/tanzu/README.md

     - [Ingress](#ingress)

 <!-- pagebreak -->
+## Important note

+==**Please make sure to read the official VMware documentation as well.
+Especially the one related to the specific version you're going to deploy.Tanzu Kubernetes Grid is a work in progress and lots of procedures change between each release**==

 ## NSX ALB deployment

 NSX ALB (also known as AVI Networks) is a distributed load balancer that can be used for Tanzu environments.